Venafi/terraform-provider-venafi/website/docs/r/venafi_certificate.html.markdown

 * `common_name` - (Required, string) The common name of the certificate.

 * `nickname` - (Optional, string) Use to specify a name for the new certificate object that will be created and placed in a policy.
-Only valid for Trust Protection Platform.
+Only valid for CyberArk Certificate Manager, Self-Hosted.

 * `algorithm` - (Optional, string) Key encryption algorithm, either RSA or ECDSA.
 Defaults to `RSA`.